yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 If you want to continue testing YugabyteDB with more resource-intensive scenarios, you can:

 - Download and run YugabyteDB on a local machine.
 For instructions, refer to [Quick Start](../../quick-start/).
-- Upgrade to a [Dedicated cluster](../cloud-basics/create-clusters/) to access bigger clusters with more resources.
+- Upgrade to a fault tolerant [single- or multi-region cluster](../cloud-basics/create-clusters/) to access bigger clusters with more resources.

 To evaluate YugabyteDB Managed for production use or conduct a proof-of-concept (POC), contact {{<support-cloud>}} for trial credits.